 Rely on an Experienced Anesthesia Medical Director to Develop Testing Guidelines

-The PAS program needs an anesthesia medical director to lead the development of testing guidelines—defining which tests and consults are required based on the patient’s comorbidities to minimize unnecessary testing and eliminate redundant testing.
+The PAS program needs an anesthesia medical director to lead the development of testing guidelines—defining which tests and consults are required based on the patient’s comorbidities to minimize unnecessary and redundant testing.

 Clear Medication Guidelines for the Day of Surgery

-A set of clearly defined medication guidelines also need to be developed so that the clinic or office and PAS nurses can instruct patients on what to take and what to hold on the day of surgery.
-Specifically, perioperative medication recommendations defining, at minimum, which medications to take on the day of surgery and medications to hold and for how long.
+A set of clearly defined medication guidelines also needs to be developed so that the clinic or office and PAS nurses can instruct patients on what to take and what to hold on the day of surgery.
+Specifically, perioperative recommendations defining, at minimum, which medications to take on the day of surgery and which to hold and for how long.
 Medication guidelines should also detail who will manage the process if bridging is needed for anticoagulants/antiplatelets.